shuumo/password_manager/README.md

 10. Lock the credentials behind one password using a HASH algorithm

-## Concepts to use
+## Some Info
 #### Drawing the GUI
 QT is "a cross-platform framework that is usually used as a graphical toolkit".
-We can use it in C++ to draw a graphical user interface for our program.
+Its what Im using in this.

 #### Credential Unlocking
 Can use a one-way hash to check if the login credential is correct.
 If the given passwords hash matches the hash stored, unlock the application.
 Can salt and pepper the hash as well.